American Legion Riders Department of California,

 Section 1.
-The objectives and purposes of this Chapter shall be to promote the principles and policies as set forth in the foregoing Preamble and the National and Department Constitution of the American Legion.
+The objects and purposes of this Chapter of American Legion Riders shall be to promote the principles and policies as set forth in the foregoing Preamble and the National and Department Constitution of the American Legion.

 Section 2.
 To use our association to promote and support programs of the American Legion.